Mesa Verde center will stay open with new contract

 The Mesa Verde ICE Detention Center will stay open for at least another year.

-The company that operates the center, GEO Group, Inc., have contracted with the Department of Homeland Security and the U.S. Immigration and Customs Enforcement to keep the center open through March 18, 2020.
+The company that runs the center, GEO Group, Inc., has contracted with the Department of Homeland Security and the U.S. Immigration and Customs Enforcement to keep the center open through March 18, 2020.

 (0) comments